green-coding-solutions/documentation/content/en/docs/measuring/carbon/sci.md

 ---
-title: "SCI (Green Software Foundation)"
+title: "Software Carbon Intensity (SCI)"
 description: "How to measure the Green Software Foundation's SCI metric with the Green Metrics Tool"
 date: 2023-08-04T08:49:15+00:00
-weight: 442
+weight: 550
 toc: true
 ---